 (c) show that the wellbeing of children attending the service will not be affected by the modification.

-[(d) deleted]

 (5) On completion of the modification of the place, a licensee must give the CEO a copy of any current certificate of classification relating to the place issued under the Building Regulations 1989 Part 5.

 Penalty: a fine of $2 000.